frederic-perez/AmE-dictionary/data/dictionary.md

 __haranguing__ _v_ :two::hammer:
 __harbinger__ _n_ :four::hammer:
 __hard hat__ _n_ :three::hammer: _Workers in hard hats._
+__hard nut to crack__ _idiom_ A problem that is hard to solve or a person who is difficult to understand.
 __hard rock__ _n_
 __hard sell__
 __hard-ball__